 There are also two bathrooms, an large study area, a den and basement.
 Furthermore, the home has hardwood flooring, and a direct access driveway.

 While the home itself is beautiful, the realtor said that the most important aspect to many buyers in the area today is the value of the land upon which these homes are built on.
 The most sought after commodity at present is therefore apparently large lots that can be used to put up newer, more spacious homes.

 Land value is the selling point for many buyers and as such, many older homes will be moved or demolished.
-It is a sad fact, but at the moment some buyers are simply more interested in the land than in the homes themselves.
+It is a sad fact, it doesnt help that most old homes have mold and selling a house with mold has become so hard.
+At the moment some buyers are simply more interested in the land than in the homes themselves.